Treasury paves way for major tax cut for North Sea

 The oil industry argues that the major tax rises the government put in place in 2011 - when the oil price averaged above $111 a barrel (it's now around $55) - should now be reversed.

-And now it looks clear that the Treasury is going to go a lot further.
-And certainly the industry thinks a 10% tax cut is not out of the question.
+And now it looks clear the Treasury is going to go a lot further.
+And certainly the industry thinks a tax cut of 10 percentage points is not out of the question.

 "We've been very clear that the direction of travel for tax in the North Sea needs to be downwards," he told the BBC.